Octopus v3: Technical Report for On-device Sub-billion Multimodal AI Agent: Related work

 \textbf{Multimodal models} \quad Multimodal models have gained significant attention due to their ability to process and learn from various data types, such as text, images, and audio \cite{liu2024visual,liu2023improved}.
 These models capture the complex interactions between different modalities and leverage their complementary information to improve performance on a wide range of tasks.
 Vision-Language Pre-training (VLP) models, such as ViLBERT \cite{lu2019vilbert}, LXMERT \cite{tan2019lxmert}, and VisualBERT \cite{li2019visualbert}, learn to align visual and textual features through cross-modal attention, generating rich multimodal representations.
 Multimodal transformer architectures, like the Multimodal Transformer (MMT) \cite{tsai2019multimodal} and the Vision-and-Language Transformer (ViLT) \cite{kim2021vilt}, adapt the transformer architecture to handle multiple modalities efficiently.
 Researchers have also explored incorporating other modalities, such as audio and facial expressions, into models like the Multimodal Sentiment Analysis (MSA) model \cite{soleymani2017survey} and the Multimodal Emotion Recognition (MER) \cite{sebe2005multimodal} model.
 By leveraging complementary information from different modalities, multimodal models achieve better performance and generalization compared to unimodal approaches.

-\textbf{On-device language model development} \quad On-device language models are defined by having fewer than 7 billion parameters in our paper, since we find that it is very hard to run 13B model in an edge device even if we use quantization.
-Recent efforts in this area include Google's Gemma 2B and 7B \cite{gemma-2023-open-models}, Stable Diffusion's Stable Code 3B \cite{stable-code-3b}, and Meta's Llama 7B \cite{touvron2023llama}.
+\textbf{On-device language model development} \quad In this paper, we define on-device language models as those with fewer than 7 billion parameters, since we find it very difficult to run a 13B model on an edge device even with quantization.
+Recent efforts in this area include Google's Gemma 2B and 7B \cite{gemma-2023-open-models}, Stability AI's Stable Code 3B \cite{stable-code-3b}, and Meta's Llama 7B \cite{touvron2023llama}.
 Interestingly, research from Meta suggests that smaller language models perform better with deep and thin architectures, unlike their larger counterparts.
 Other beneficial techniques for on-device models include embedding sharing, grouped-query attention, and immediate block-wise weight sharing, as introduced in the MobileLLM \cite{liu2024mobilellm} paper.
 These findings highlight the importance of considering alternative design methods when developing smaller language models for on-device applications, as they may require different optimization approaches compared to larger models.